kube-project/kube-project/README.md

-# KubeProject Tilt
+# Kube-Project

-This is the repository that contains the Tiltfile for the entire Kube Project.

-The only thing that is not constructed by Tilt is the face recognition service.
-Letting Tilt build that on every run would be massively ineffective because the dlib takes minutes to build and install.

-Caveat: The current Python Libraries face recognition might not be perfect in large images.
+This is the main entry point to Kube Project.
+A project that aims to bring set and usage of distributed software to beginners and learners.

+Kube Project is using [tilt](https://tilt.dev) for setup.